With so much conflicting advice, it's hard to feel confident about potty training.

 You're not certain what gear you need.
 Do you need a portable potty, a small urinal, a child size potty, a toilet training insert, a stool?
 Should you be getting a songs, books, and toys about potty training?

-and it already is.... if you use diapers, you're pay roughly $45 for 100 size 6 diapers.
-If you change your child 8 times daily on average (some more, some less), you're spending over $100 a month on diapers.
+If you use diapers, you pay around $45 for 100 size 6 diapers.
+So if you change your child 8 times daily on average, you spend over $100 a month on diapers.

-Not to mention the time.
-If you estimate 5 minutes for each diaper change from start to finish, you're spending 20 hours a month just changing diapers.
+If we estimate 5 minutes for each diaper change from start to finish, this means you're spending an average of 20 hours per month on just changing diapers.

-And we aren't even including the 10 to 15 minute diaper changes that occur in public places without adequate changing tables for moms and dads or when you're faced with a particularly bad blowout.
+Don't forget the 10–15 minute diaper changes in public places without adequate changing tables, or when you're faced with a particularly bad blowout.

 Dr. Keating is a licensed psychologist and board certified behavior analyst.
 She has held a variety of leadership positions, grant awards, and graduate courses.
 Dr. Keating is a real life university professor, and she is currently teaching a specialty class on evidence-based practices for children and adolescents with developmental disabilities.
 She's also, and most importantly, a mom to Gabriel, age 6 and Elise, age 18 months.

 Laura has been a specialist in Special Education and Applied Behavior Analysis since May of 2003.
 As a board certified autism professional, she has used her expertise to work with parents and teachers to help children learn skills and manage their challenging behavior.
 Laura loves working with students and parents to support the development of toileting skills, and she enjoyed the process with her own littles, Cole and Julia.

 Is your child ready for potty training?
 Take our free potty training readiness test.